DJDanl/cpp-docs.pt-br/docs/mfc/reference/coleobjectfactory-class.md

 ### <a name="return-value"></a>Valor retornado

-Diferente de zero se a licença de tempo de design for válida; caso contrário, 0.
+Não zero se a licença de tempo de projeto for válida; caso contrário, 0.

 ## <a name="see-also"></a>Confira também